BSBussell/BML/README.md

 This project is mostly for personal use so I do not plan on writing much in-depth documentation on how it works other than my personal comments I leave for myself.
 Just like ask me if you want to know how something works but really I am trying to keep it as straight forward as possible

 ### Build Instructions
-Install SDL2, SDL_Image, and SDL_Mixer following instructions based off your OSs for this.
+Install SDL2, SDL_Image, SDL_Mixer, and SDL_TTF following instructions based off your OSs for this.
-Once you have done that you can copy this code into your terminal of choice
+Once you have done that you can copy this code into your terminal emulator of choice

 ```
 git clone https://github.com/BSBussell/BML.git